ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/techhouse-win-an-iphone-x-and-cover-signed-by-alicecooper.markdown

 title: "Win an iPhone X with cover exclusively signed by Alice Cooper"

 hero-header: "Win an iPhone X with cover exclusively signed by Alice Cooper"
 competition-description: "An amazing iPhone X: the special competition prize for the launch of NME AAA, our new Access All Areas Backstage for music lovers.
 Join us and get a chance to win the most innovative phone in a generation!
-And get an exclusive cover signed by no one else than the amazing Alice Cooper! <br/> Presented by TechHouse, the cooler, younger, hipper, sibling of Fonehouse Group, bringing cutting edge tech, cool gadgets and the latest in fashion to your high street stores.<br/>Hurry, the winner will be announced by Christmas!"
+And get an exclusive cover signed by no one else than the amazing Alice Cooper! <br/> Presented by TechHouse, the cooler, younger, hipper, sibling of Fonehouse Group, bringing cutting edge tech, cool gadgets and the latest in fashion to your high street stores."
 hero-subheader: ""
 terms-confirmation: >
    I agree to the competition <a href="../etc/nme-techhouse-terms-and-conditions.pdf"